Web Hosting & Development

 Advanced server-side scripting, robust database functionality

-ACNS offers Dynamic Web Server accounts for departments and colleges to build dynamic, database-driven web sites using the Microsoft .NET Framework.
+ACNS provides accounts for Windows web services for departments and colleges to build dynamic, database-driven web sites using the Microsoft .NET Framework.
 More details are listed below.
+For information contact firstname.lastname@example.org.

 The Windows-based dynamic Web servers are provided in a dual-server configuration: both a development and production system are available.
 The two servers are configured identically such that the production environment is duplicated in the development environment.
 These servers run the Microsoft Windows Server Operating System with Internet Information Services, and support only Microsoft .NET Framework technologies.